Panithecracker/GBM-model-calibration-Apple-Stock/README.md

 ln(S_t) ~ Normal( ln(S_0) + ( μ - σ² / 2 ) t ,  σ² t )

-In this project, we use this solution to fit the parameters for real Apple stock data.
+In this project, we use this solution to fit the parameters for real Apple stock data over the last year, extracted from Yahoo Finance.

 ---